dendronhq/dendron-site/vault/dendron.release.changelog.md

 Please note that providing an incorrect argument to the keyboard shortcut will not prevent you from using that keybinding, but the argument will not be properly passed.
 This will result in a different behavior than you would expect.
 Please make sure to update them if you are using them.

 You can find a reference to all the available lookup modifiers [[here|dendron.topic.lookup.modifiers]]

-### Enhancements
-- notes: wildcard anchors will now work at the end of a note, addresses following [issue]((https://github.com/dendronhq/dendron/pull/1158))
-- notes: avoid parsing notes that are too large
-- workspace: better error message when trying to refactor notes without frontmatter
-- publishing: breadcrumbs are now clicakble

-### Bug Fixes
-- notes: note reference inserting title of note in preview
-- preview: horizontal line not rendering in preview
-- publishing: internal links pointing to bad url

 ### House Cleaning
 - migrate all Lookup tests to NoteLookup and Schema lookup